 Following this curriculum does not guarantee entry into the Master of Art Teaching (MAT) Program.
 Prospective MAT students must meet all MAT admissions requirements.
-Students must also complete a minimum of 18 credits in degree status after admission to the degree program.

 This certificate may be earned either on a part time or full time basis.